itinance/react-native-fs/README.md

 ### `copyFileRes(filename: string, destPath: string): Promise<void>`

-Copies the file at `filepath` in the Android app's res folder and copies it to the given `destPath ` path.
+Copies the file named `filename` in the Android app's res folder and copies it to the given `destPath ` path. `res/drawable` is used as the source parent folder for image files, `res/raw` for everything else.

 Note: Android only.
 Will overwrite destPath if it already exists.